slefeu/Plazza/documentation/Pizza.md

-# Pizza
+# Handler of Pizza information : Pizza class

-The Pizza class is the abstract class which contains the basic attributes and methods of a pizza.
+The Pizza class is the parent class which contains the basic attributes and methods of a pizza.

 ## Attributes

-Pizza has the following attributes:

-* PizzaType, which can be Regina, Margarita, Americana, Fantasia or Custom.
+* PizzaType : an `enum` defined in an enum class containing 5 different values (Regina, Margarita, Americana, Fantasia or Custom).
-* PizzaSize, which can be S, M, L, XL or XXL.
+* PizzaSize : an `enum` defined in an enum class containing 5 different values (S, M, L, XL or XXL).
-* Ingredients, which is a vector of Ingredients.
+* Ingredients : an `std::vector` of Ingredients.
-* CookingTime, which is the time to cook the pizza.
+* CookingTime : a `double` representing the time to cook the pizza.

 ## Methods